Quite separately from the "economic rights" that give you final say over who can copy your work, you have what are called "moral rights".

 - the right to be identified as the author of the work;

-- the right to object to false attribution of the work; and
+- the right to object to false attribution of the work - that is, having someone else's work credited to you; and

 - the right to object to "derogatory treatment" of the work - also referred to as the right to protect the integrity of the work.

-In plain English, freelances have the rights to a credit; to prevent anyone else claiming authorship; and to protect the authenticity of their work.
+In plain English, freelances have the rights to a credit; to prevent anyone falsely putting their name to a work; and to protect the authenticity of their work.
 This last is particularly important now that computer technology makes digital manipulation so easy and so hard to detect.

 But there are (of course) exceptions to the above.